 I started learning harmonica in high school.
 It was the first instrument I learned voluntarily, not counting my ineffectual middle school attempt at classical cello.
 As a teenager, my obsession with the Grateful Dead was at its high water mark.
 The Dead’s first frontman, Ron “Pigpen” McKernan, was a more than respectable blues harmonica player.
 Through the Dead, I got exposed to all the blues and country greats.
 I forget exactly how and why I started playing harmonica myself, but it’s probably because it was inexpensive and looked easy.
 I started with Country And Blues Harmonica For The Musically Hopeless by Jon Gindick, which I enthusiastically recommend.

 In keeping with my posts thinking of the Beatles and Jimi Hendrix as electronic musicians, I thought I’d round out the techno-hippie trifecta with the Dead.
 Their fans might lean to the crunchy granola side, and they did some of their most endearing work in unplugged mode, but for the most part the Dead were a cutting-edge high-tech operation.
 By the time I was going to see them in the 1990s, they were heavily into MIDI guitar and electronic drums.
 They released an entire album of their synth-heavy improvisation called Infrared Roses, with cover art by Jerry himself.

 My friend Adam, a non-musician but devoted music fan, asked me why sampling is good.
 He’s used to hearing me defend sampling from the accusation that it’s bad, but he’d never heard a positive argument for it.
 In case you’ve ever asked the same question, here’s my answer.

-Whenever I play guitar, it comes out sounding a lot like Jerry Garcia.
+Whenever I play guitar, it comes out sounding like Jerry Garcia.
 I can’t help it.
 From the ages of fifteen to twenty, my guitar-learning years, there was no musician I cared more about in the world than Jerry.
 Contrary to popular stereotype, I didn’t care about him because of drugs.
-I listened to the Dead for years before ever trying drugs of any kind.
+I listened to the Grateful Dead for years before ever trying drugs of any kind.
 I just really liked the music.